Cabbagetown youth Centre

 After school program

-The Cabbagetown Youth Centre is one of our 6 locations that runs a fun filled after school program for children grades 1 – 6.
+The Cabbagetown Youth Centre is one of our 6 locations that runs an engaging, fun filled after school program for children grades 1 – 6.

-We offer pickup from Winchester Public school 5 days a week.
+We offer pickup from Winchester Public school (located at 15 prospect St, Toronto) 5 days a week.

 Once members arrive, they will enjoy a nutritious snack and then jump right into program activities!